Mielek/openweathermap-api-client/README.md

 # OpenWeatherMap API client project

 The OpenWeatherMap API client library provides an access to weather information's for Java EE applications.
-It uses 2.5 version of api.
+It uses 2.5 version of API.
 Library is using REST client specified in JAX-RS 2.1 specification.
 OpenWeatherMap client to properly function requires the client with registered JSON unmarshaller.
 Unmarshaller need to be compatible with Jaxb specification.